Amidst Taliban takeover, climate change could drive conflict | DW | 30.08.2021

 More than 80% of the population is involved in agriculture and because so many are reliant on rain-fed farming and livestock raising, they are particularly vulnerable to climate shocks, added Brown.
 That, in turn, makes people more likely to fall into severe poverty, which increases the likelihood of displacement, according to Action Aid, an international NGO working on poverty.

-Climate change sets the stage for increased conflict over ever decreasing resources like land and water.
-Evidence suggests it's pushing more farmers to ditch food crops like wheat in favor of drought resistant poppies used in the opium trade.
-Afghanistan is the world's biggest producer of opium industry worth between $4.1 billion and $6.6 billion in 2017.
+Climate change sets the stage for increased conflict over ever-decreasing resources like land and water.
+Evidence suggests it's pushing more farmers to ditch food crops like wheat in favor of drought-resistant poppies used in the opium trade.
+Afghanistan is the world's biggest producer in the opium industry, worth between $4.1 billion and $6.6 billion in 2017.
 Revenues from the trade are used to finance the Taliban and other armed groups.

 "The whole question is how do you deal with poverty which comes as a result of climate change?" said Basir Feda of the Berghof Foundation.
 "There's a direct link that exists between conflict and poverty.
 And climate change can really function as a catalyst there — and a pretty significant one at that."